AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/16_sets_weaksets_maps_weakmaps.md

 // Set [ "Dad", "Mom", "Son" ]
 ```

-As you can see, at the end we tried to add "Dad" again but the `Set` still remained the same because a `Set` can only take **unique values**.
+As you can see, at the end we tried to add "Dad" again,but the `Set` still remained the same because a `Set` can only take **unique values**.

-Let's continue using the same `Set` and see what methd we can use on it.
+Let's continue using the same `Set` and see what method we can use on it.

 ``` js
 family.size;